Good to know

 - The creative mind behind AF1, Bruce Kilgore took cues from the façade of the Cathedral of Notre Dame in designing the contours of the sole.

-- This shoe was inspired by Nike Air Approach hiking boots.
+- This shoe was inspired by Nike Air Approach hiking cleats.

 - Upon its release in 1982, Nike enlisted six NBA players to introduce the Air Force 1.
 Later known as the “original six,” the group is comprised of Moses Malone, Mychal Thompson, Bobby Jones, Calvin Natt, Jamaal Wilkes, and Michael Cooper.
 To endorse and market the new shoe, each of the six players was among the first ones to receive the AF1 in the OG white/gray colorway.